webpack/webpack/test/README.md

 ### xCases
 In addition to Class specific tests, there are also directories that end in "Cases".
 The suites for these cases also have corresponding *.test.js files.

-#### cases (`TestCases.test.js`)*
+#### cases (`TestCases.test.js`) <sup>1</sup>
 Cases are a set of general purpose tests that will run against a variety of permutations of webpack configurations.
 When you are making a general purpose change that doesn't require you to have a special configuration, you would likely add your tests here.
 Inside of the `./test/cases` directory you will find tests are broken into thematic sub directories.
 Take a moment to explore the different options.

 To add a new case, create a new directory inside of the top level test groups, and then add an `index.js` file (and any other supporting files).

 By default this file will be the entry point for the test suite and you can add your `it()`'s there.
 This will also become bundled so that node env support happens as well.

-#### configCases (`ConfigTestCases.test.js`)*
+#### configCases (`ConfigTestCases.test.js`) <sup>1</sup>
 If you are trying to solve a bug which is reproducible when x and y properties are used together in a config, then configCases is the place to be!!!!

 In addition to an `index.js`, these configCases require a `webpack.config.js` is located inside of your test suite.
 This will run this specific config through `webpack` just as you were building individually.
-They will use the same loading/bundling techniqe of your `it()` tests, however you now have a more specific config use cases that you can write even before you start coding.
+They will use the same loading/bundling technique of your `it()` tests, however you now have a more specific config use cases that you can write even before you start coding.

 #### statsCases (`Stats.test.js`)
 Stats cases are similar to configCases except specifically focusing on the `expected` output of your stats.
-Instad of writing to the console, however the output of stats will be written to disk.
+Instead of writing to the console, however the output of stats will be written to disk.

 By default, the "expected" outcome is a pain to write by hand so instead when statsCases are run the following happens: